 The new Guggenheim museum is located in the South harbor of Helsinki, surrounded by the contexts of historical building neighborhood and beautiful geography.
 Our design intention is to generate a new kind of museum blended into the city, which can be classified into 3 main parts; The Park, The Museum, and The Bridge.

-The Museum: Each floor of the building will points to the city attractions, which will be represented in its form.
-The aluminum cladding facade will reﬂects and blends the museum into the cityscape.
-Especially, the double-helix ramp wrapping the museum contains the exhibition ramp and the public ramp, which will link the Museum to the city.
-The exhibition ramp will connect between the indoor exhibitions, while the public ramp will connect The Museum, The Park, and The Bridge together.
+The Museum: Each floor of the building points to the city attractions, which is represented in its form.
+The aluminum cladding facade reﬂects and blends the museum into the cityscape.
+Especially, the double-helix ramp wrapping the museum contains the exhibition ramp and the public ramp, which links The Museum to the city.
+The exhibition ramp connects between the indoor exhibitions, while the public ramp connects The Museum, The Park, and The Bridge together.

 Moreover, we propose the mobile exhibitions which can be separated from the main building.
 The ﬂoating exhibition can ﬂoat in the harbor, and the movable exhibitions can relocate to other places.
 This idea of the extension mobility of the museum can spread Guggenheim’s networks.

-The Bridge: The Bridge is a wooden ramp connecting The Museum to the Tahitornin Vuori Park behind.
+The Bridge: The Bridge is a wooden ramp connecting The Museum to the Tahitornin Vuori Park and the inner city behind.
 During the season change, vegetation on The Bridge will gradually change colors blending itself with the park.

 In our opinion, the Guggenheim Helsinki is not only the art museum, but also a new landmark of the Northern Europe or the world.
 The proposal intends to generate a new kind of museum through the context respect.